steemit/devportal/_tutorials-javascript/delegate_power.md

 #### 4. Delegate power <a name="delegate-power"></a>

 We have 2 options on how to delegate others.
-Steemconnect and Client-side signing options.
-By default we generate Steemconnect link to delegate power (delegate vesting shares), but you can choose client signing option to delegate right inside tutorial, note client-side signing will require Active Private key to perform the operation.
+Steemlogin and Client-side signing options.
+By default we generate Steemlogin link to delegate power (delegate vesting shares), but you can choose client signing option to delegate right inside tutorial, note client-side signing will require Active Private key to perform the operation.

 In order to enable client signing, we will generate operation and also show Active Private key (wif) field to sign transaction client side.
 Below you can see example of operation and signing transaction, after successful operation broadcast result will be shown in user interface.
 It will be block number that transaction was included.